top of page

 Trollope, circa 1870s.

-Anthony Trollope (Elliott and Fry, albumen CDV, circa 1864, attributed).
+Anthony Trollope (by Elliott and Fry, albumen CDV, circa 1864).
+Attributed.

 Anthony Trollope, Once a Week magazine caricature, 1872.

-Frances Trollope (William Holl Jr, after Lucy Adams, after Auguste Hervieu, stipple engraving, published 1845 (circa 1832), attributed).
+Frances Trollope (by William Holl Jr, after Lucy Adams, after Auguste Hervieu, stipple engraving, published 1845 (circa 1832)).
+Attributed.

 Sir John Tilley, Trollope's close friend and brother-in-law, Secretary of the Post Office (1864-1880).

-Anthony Trollope (Henry Furniss, pen and ink, circa late 19th century, attributed).
+Anthony Trollope (by Henry Furniss, pen and ink, circa late 19th century).
 Published in Some Victorian Men, 1927.
+Attributed.

 Thomas (Tom) Adolphus Trollope, brother, circa early 1880s.